jointstoma/book-search-tool/README.md

 3. How would you track down a performance issue in production?
 Have you ever had to do this?

-      Run app and use tools (lighthouse) implemeted in the brower. where you get info on the performance/potential issues.
+      Run app and use tools (lighthouse) implemeted in the brower where you can get info on the performance/potential issues.
       Meanwhile, once you nail down to specific codes (function), print the timestamp also helps to test the performance.

       Yes, when the performance is really bad, you have to solve such issue to make your app run smoothly.
 Somethimes, you